CMACH508/DeepTH/README.md

 shapely>=1.7.0

 ## Train and Test
 ISPD2005 dataset is used in the experiment.
-If you want to train your own model,
+The processed data is provided in <https://pan.baidu.com/s/1uDlRzpX209Kw3FjESCtzyA?pwd=feb0> (Verification code is feb0) If you want to train your own model,

     batch run.text
 If you want to test the model